joshu107/JobHunter/README.md

 (Side aims:
 * practice my Text Mining skills
-* using version control becoming 2nd nature to me
+* use version control so it becomes 2nd nature to me
-* learn new programming skills (GUI etc...)
+* learn new, more "computer sciency" skills (GUI etc...)
 * procrastinate actually looking for jobs)

 Future goals: